-In addition to the Police Chief, the department has eight full time and five part time officers.
-Other staff members include an Administrative Assistant, an Animal Control Officer and, during the summer months, four parking enforcement officers.
+In addition to the Police Chief, the department has nine full-time and five part-time officers.
+Other staff members include an Administrative Assistant, an Animal Control Officer, and during the summer months, six Parking Enforcement Officers.

-The Police Department is located with the Fire Department at 555 Washington Road in the center of Rye.
-The Police Department is open 24 hours a day.
+The police department is located with the Fire Department at 555 Washington Road in the center of Rye.
+The police department is open 24 hours a day.
 The business hours for the office are Monday through Friday 8:00 AM to 4:30 PM.
-The business phone number is (603) 964-7450.
+The business line phone number is (603) 964-7450.
 The fax number is (603) 964-7458.

-Uniformed officers perform responsible and visible law enforcement duties, including patrol, investigation, traffic control, and a variety of other duties to preserve the peace and protect life and property in the Town, and enforce Federal and State laws and local ordinances and bylaws.
+Uniformed officers perform responsible and visible law enforcement duties, including patrol, investigations, traffic control, and a variety of other duties to preserve the peace and protect life and property in the Town, and enforce State laws and local ordinance and by-laws.